elwyn-chow/cybersecurity_homework/homework_week16/SubmissionFile.md

 - How can this information be helpful to an attacker:

-* We can use his name to deduce possible email addresses he has and his login ID.
+* An attacker can use his name to deduce possible email addresses he has and his login ID.
- Using the potential email addresses, we can launch whale-phishing attacks.
+   - Using the potential email addresses, the attacker can launch whale-phishing attacks.
- Using the potential login IDs, we can try to crack his password.
+   - Using the potential login IDs, the attacker can try to crack his password.
-* We can research his public interests.
-We can use this information:
+* The attacker can research the CEO's public interests and can use this information:
    - in phishing email attacks
    - to create dictionaries of words to brute force crack his password
-   - other social engineering attacks.
+* The attacker can perform social engineering attacks against other employees using tactics such as authority, intimidation and urgency.

 #### Step 2: DNS and Domain Discovery